modmore/demo.modmore.com/readme.md

 4. Push.

 If the changes require a review, or if they are not ready to be deployed to the live demo site, create a new branch based on master and commit the changes on that.
 Push the branch with `git push -u origin <name of branch>`, and open a pull request on github.

+## Resetting to known state

+To reset the site to the latest commit, there's a utility in bin/rebuild.php.
+Make sure you're in the repository root, and then run `php bin/rebuild.php`, that should take care of it.
+You will lose uncommitted changes when running this utility.